Trenching and Cave-In Hazard Safety

 - Use protective systems when required.

-- Report cracks, sloughing, or water immediately.
+- Watch for water, cracks, sloughing, or soil movement.

 Ask the Crew

-- Is this trench protected properly?
+- Is water affecting trench stability?